geosmall/Arduino_Core_STM32/docs/FlySky i6 IBus_ 14 channels! (part1) – base junction.md

 > x54xF3  = Checksum: 0xF354 -> calculated by adding up all previous bytes, total must be FFFF
 ```

-We recognize a header of 2 bytes, then 12 bytes for our 6 channels and at the end 2 bytes of footer, with a checksum at the end.
+We see a header of 2 bytes, then 12 bytes for our 6 channels and at the end 2 bytes of footer, with a checksum at the end.
 Between the end and the 6 channels we see 8 more channels, fixed at 1500.
-This brings the numer of channels to 14.
+This brings the total numer of channels to 14.